 Whatever the role you play, click through to learn a bit more and connect directly with these fabulous resources — or feel free to reach out to me directly at firstname.lastname@example.org with questions of all kinds.
 I’m happy to help point you in the right direction.

-For my first episode I sit down with Ryan and Juliana Kissick of San Francisco’s own Good Juju Ink.
-You’ve heard of high school sweethearts, these two take it to another level that makes it seem as though this union was written in the stars.
+Welcome to the Paper Fold!
+Today Ryan and Juliana Kissick of San Francisco’s own Good Juju Ink join me.
 I am in just in awe of all they have been doing since going into quarantine in San Francisco with their 1-year-old daughter.
-First, in mid-March, as the world seemed to be falling apart, Ryan […]
+First, in mid-March, as the world seemed to be falling apart, Ryan helped countless other small business owners by creating an amazingly concise, invaluable guide for navigating these times, hereafter to only be referred to as The Document.
+It’s […]

 Please welcome Robert Maricich, CEO of International Market Centers (IMC) to The Paper Fold.
 Bob, as he prefers, is widely recognized as one of the home furnishings industry’s most Innovative leaders — he founded and built IMC into an exhibition space powerhouse with more than 20 million square feet of world-class B2B exhibition space.
 Its campuses include both AmericasMart Atlanta and World Market Center Las Vegas, markets vital to the stationery and gift industries.
 When coronavirus halted everything, IMC surveyed 180,000 […]